piyoki/l4t-docker/l4t-tlt-r44.7.1/README.md

 $ jupyter lab --ip 0.0.0.0 --port 8888 --allow-root
 ```

+**Notes:**

-Open up a new browser and visit **http://localhost:8888**, and you should be able to log into JupyterLab with the token displayed in your console.
+- Open up a new browser and visit **http://localhost:8888**, and you should be able to log into JupyterLab with the token displayed in your console.
+- The detailed usage instruction (including all the setup steps) of the tool is available in the notebook

 Parameters
 ----------